JackTheRipper1992/httpserver/README.md

   E.g:
         java "/Users/saurabhkakar/Desktop" 8080 com.sk.webserver.main.Main

-You can also pass the optional 3rd argument that will enable the health check for the server by adding the scheduler thread.
-Health Check scheduler thread periodically sends the health check request to the server using /healthCheck uri.

 As the main purpose of this server is to fetch the file/directory from the hosted root, server is configured to only cater HTTP GET and OPTIONS requests.
 You can check the server OPTIONS by sending OPTIONS http request /* .

 The server is capable of serving same URI with different HTTP method by different handlers.
 For this I have contextMap declared as a Map in AbstractHttpServer.
 The context map has a path as a key and value for the key path is another map having key is HTTP method and corresponding handler that will handle the request.